Marshall vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 - Marshall's games this year have hit the over on all four set point totals.

-- Marshall is 1-2 against the spread and 2-1 overall when the team churns out more than 417.0 yards.
+- Marshall is 1-2 against the spread and 2-1 overall when the team churns out over 417.0 yards.

 - This year, the Thundering Herd have turned the ball over nine times, one more than the Blue Raiders' takeaways (8).